Al-Saqib/Patient-Management-System/README.md

 **User stories for phase 2**:

 - As a *user*, I want be able to **save** the patient records to file.
 - As a *user*, I want to be able to **load** the patient records from the file.
 - As a *user*, I want to be **prompted to save** the patient records to file when I quit.
 - As a *user*, I want to have the **saved patient records already loaded** when I start the application.

+**Phase 4 Task 2**:

+- I have chosen to implement the map interface in my project.
+- I use a HashMap<> to implement the map interface.
+- PatientRecords class contains the primary implementation of this interface.

+**Phase 4 Task 3**: